imagej/imagej.github.io/pages/TrackMate.md

     deals indifferently with 2D or 3D images.
 In particular, we use code from Stephan Preibisch,

-{% include person content='TODO' %} , Larry Lindsey and Lee Kamentsky.
+{% include person content='Saalfeld' %} , Larry Lindsey and Lee
+Kamentsky.

   - [ImageJA](ImageJA "wikilink") is of course the entry point for the plugin.
 We use it display the images as 2D slices and in the